 Under Permitted Peer, provide the accepted fingerprint (SHA1) or name of remote peer.
 For example,

 Note: You do not need to provide a new certificate if the TLS certificate for the destination syslog endpoint is signed by a Certificate Authority (CA) in your BOSH certificate store.

-Note: Disabling certificate validation is not recommended for production environments.
+Note: Deactivating certificate validation is not recommended for production environments.

 0means that the rate is not limited, which suffices for many deployments.

 Note: If your deployment is generating a high volume of logs, you can increase this value to limit network traffic.
 Consider starting with a lower value, such as

 10, then tuning to optimize for your deployment.
 A large number might result in dropping too many log entries.

 Click Save.
 These settings apply to any clusters created after you have saved these configuration settings and clicked Apply Changes.
 If the Upgrade all clusters errand has been enabled, these settings are also applied to existing clusters.